 Adler Archer, JD

 I struggled for the longest time identifying as an academic, not because it is a bad identity, but because my military roots felt like a world apart from the ivory tower.
-One day a friend pointed out that I am a biomedical engineer, neuroscientist, and informaticist with a law degree.
-And that changed everything.
+One day a friend politely pointed out that I am trained as a biomedical informaticist, neuroscientist, space systems engineer, and lawyer.
+That conversation not only changed how I viewed myself, but also set the course for my PhD research in professional identity formation.

 Hopkins leadership & programs